 Annecy is also a must-visit spot for paragliding enthusiasts, considered one of the best free-flight sites in Europe thanks to its favorable weather conditions.

-Taking off from spots like Col de la Forclaz or the heights of Talloires, you will have the unique opportunity to fly over Lake Annecy, admiring its crystal-clear waters and lush mountains from the air.
+Taking off from sites like the Forclaz Pass or the heights of Talloires, you have the unique opportunity to fly over Lake Annecy, admiring its crystal-clear waters and the lush mountains from the air.

-Accompanied by an experienced pilot, live a memorable experience with a 360-degree panoramic view of the surrounding landscape, offering an unforgettable spectacle over the lake and Alpine peaks.
-This activity, available for different durations, is perfect for those seeking to combine adrenaline and natural beauty.
+Accompanied by an experienced pilot, live a memorable experience with a 360-degree panoramic view of the surrounding landscape, offering an unforgettable spectacle of the lake and Alpine peaks.
+This activity, offered in various durations, is perfect for those seeking to combine adrenaline and natural beauty.

-Culture and Gastronomy: tasting the Savoyard art of living
+Culture and Gastronomy: savor the Savoyard art of living

 Traditional markets for a local immersion

-In Annecy, traditional markets are an open window onto local culture and traditions.
-The old town market, held several times a week, brings together producers, artisans, and local merchants offering a wide range of local products.
+In Annecy, traditional markets are a window into the culture and local traditions.
+The old town market, held several times a week, brings together producers, artisans, and local merchants offering a wide range of terroir products.

 Savoyard gastronomy, reflecting the history and traditions of the region, is famous for its traditional dishes.
-Among them, diots, crozets, ravioles, farçons, and Savoyard gratin are musts of the local cuisine.
-Not to mention raclette and Savoyard fondue, prepared with exceptional cheeses, not to be missed.
+Among them, diots, crozets, ravioles, farçons, and Savoyard gratin are must-tries of the local cuisine.
+Not to forget raclette and Savoyard fondue, prepared with exceptional cheeses, not to be missed.

 Annecy’s restaurants and inns often offer menus highlighting local products and traditional Savoyard recipes.